 But if a treatment only reduces back pain by 0.09 when compared to standard care or placebo, then it may not be in the best interest for patients to get and pay for that treatment.

-4. Clinical equipoise: How much bias are there in the study?
+4. Clinical equipoise: How much bias are there?

-As with any scientific research, the goal is to be as objective as possible, hence the emphasis of clinical equipoise, which is the assumption that one intervention is NOT better than another.
+This is where clinical equipoise is needed, which is the assumption that one intervention is not better than another.

 Physiotherapists Chad Cook and Charles Sheets wrote that to have true equipoise, the researchers must have “no preference or is truly uncertain about the overall benefit or harm offered by the treatment to his/her patient.
 In other words, the clinician has no personal preconceived preferences toward the ability of one or more of the interventions to have a better outcome than another.”

-While this may not seem very practical or even realistic in actual research, it’s something researchers should strive for.
-Even with the best intentions, researchers sometimes unconsciously set up the experiment in a way that favors the tested intervention or undermines the control group.
+They wrote with the best intentions, researchers may unconsciously set up the experiment in a way that favors the tested intervention or undermines the control group.

 It’s also possible that the “placement of importance, enthusiasm, or confidence associated with one’s expertise in an intervention” can influence the experiment’s outcome, which also includes how well the patients perceive the treatment.